pragm/pragmnote/README.md

 ## Features/Already Done/Current Situation:

 - Pragm is a RichText.editor which has a (currently) simple file-explorer
-- Pragm is built upon a node.js WebSocket server which synchronizes documents to the editor in realtime
+- Pragm is built upon a node.js Socket.io server which synchronizes documents to the editor in realtime
 - Because each key event/input synchronizes with the server immediately the web application produces a huge amount of traffic.
 - To address this problem, Pragm contains a differential algorithm which has resulted in a siginificant decrease in traffic produced by the synchronization.
 The synchronization has very high efficency currently and needs less traffic than Google Docs at this time.